fwangboulder/Project_MovieTrailerWebsite/README.md

 # Project_MovieTrailerWebsite
 **Project 1 for Full Stack Web Developer Nanodegree**

-Wrote an application using object-oriented Python and made the application serveserve HTML via a web server.
+Wrote an application using object-oriented Python and made the application serves HTML via a web server.
 This project helps me to establish a foundation in core programming concepts using Python and make me  understand better  the role a simple web server has in receiving a request, executing a block of code and generating a response.

 **Project Overview**